sohailsomani/soso-state/README.md

   fewer bugs and way less code
 * No cloning of state
 * Sensible default behaviour
-* Judicious use of Python 3.9 typing to catch errors as early as possible
+* Judicious use of Python typing to catch errors as early as possible
-* Use of `eventkit` gives async features for "free"

 ## Async examples